-Table 7 shows the dates by which information was required to be disclosed and the publication of returns which applied to the 2013 election in accordance with the time frames prescribed under the Act.
+Table 5 shows the dates by which information was required to be disclosed and the publication of returns which applied to the 2016 federal election in accordance with the time frames prescribed under the Electoral Act.

-Table 7: Key dates for disclosure of information and publication of returns for the 2013 election
+Table 5: Key dates for disclosure of information and publication of returns for the 2016 federal election.

-Return Disclosure date Period covered Public release Candidates 23 December 2013 (1st working day, 15 weeks after polling Donations received commencement date to 30 days after polling day 24 February 2014 (1st working day, 24 weeks after day - s.304(2)) Expenditure from the issue of the writ until election day polling day) Senate groups 23 December 2013 (1st working day, 15 weeks after polling day - s.304(3)) Donations received From the date the request to the AEC to be grouped until 30 days after polling day Expenditure from the issue of the writ until polling day 24 February 2014 (1st working day, 24 weeks after election day polling day) Donors 23 December 2013 (1st working day, 15 weeks after polling day - s.305A(3)(a)) The disclosure period relating to the candidate to whom the gift was made.
-That is, from the announcement of their candidacy 24 February 2014 (1st working day, 24 weeks after polling day)
+Return Disclosure date Period covered Public release Candidates 17 October 2016 (1st working day, 15 weeks after polling day - s 304(2) and s 309(2)) Donations received commencement date to 30 days after polling day Expenditure from the issue of the writ until election day 19 December 2016 (1st working day, 24 weeks after polling day) Senate groups 17 October 2016 (1st working day, 15 weeks after polling day - s 304(3) and s 309(3)) Donations received from the date the request to the AEC to be grouped until 30 days after polling day Expenditure from the issue of the writ until polling day 19 December 2016 (1st working day, 24 weeks after election day polling day) Donors 17 October 2016 (1st working day, 15 weeks after polling day - s.305A(3)(a)) The disclosure period relating to the candidate to whom the gift was made.
+That is, from the announcement of their candidacy.
+19 December 2016 (1st working day, 24 weeks after polling day)

-Disclosure returns for the 2013 election
+Disclosure returns for the 2016 federal election